Effects of salinity on flows of dense colloidal suspensions: Introduction

 \section{Introduction}

 Rheology of colloidal suspensions has been an active field for years, and it is well known that interactions (van der Waals, electrostatics, polymer brushes, etc.) between particles play an important role in the suspension behavior~\cite{Russel1991,Fagan1997,Mewis2011}.
 In the last decade, numerous experimental and numerical works have led to a complete theoretical framework to describe the rheology of dense non-Brownian suspensions~\cite{Guazzelli2018}.
 The main difference with colloidal suspensions is that bigger particles are not sensitive to thermal motion, and that surface forces are usually negligible.
 However, surface interactions between grains have recently been proposed as the key ingredient to explain several macroscopic rheologic behavior, such as shear-thickening~\cite{Seto2013,Wyart2014} or shear-thinning~\cite{Lemaire2023} in non-Brownian suspensions.
 It is therefore interesting to study how changes in particles interactions can affect the flowing properties of the suspensions.
 In colloidal suspensions, salt concentration has been historically used as a way to tune the interactions between particles~\cite{Yethiraj2003,Zaccarelli2007}.
-In non-Brownian suspensions, salt has also been used recently as a way to enhance the friction between particles~\cite{Clavaud2017,Perrin2019}.
+In non-Brownian suspensions, salt has also been used recently as a way to effectively enhance the friction between particles~\cite{Clavaud2017,Perrin2019}, but the exact microscopic effect of the salt remains unclear.

 The cross-over between thermal ``colloids'' and athermal ``granular'' suspensions is controlled by the gravitational Péclet number: